-Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home throughout the winter.
+Advantages of Geothermal Heating The onset of fall signals a good time to start thinking about heating your home during the colder winter months.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A Scranton geothermal home comfort system makes use of the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the experts at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to distribute conditioned air through the Scranton home or business.
 Although the original investment in a geothermal system may be greater than the investment in a standard system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a traditional system.
 In many cases, the monthly savings that an energy-efficient geothermal system provides will exceed any payments associated with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most proficient heating and cooling systems offered.
 Installation of a geothermal system begins with a visit from your Scranton geothermal dealer.
 The dealer will measure your home, compute your heating and cooling needs and assess your property to determine the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and install one.
 Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and functions more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another advantage -- geothermal systems use no fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, improved indoor air quality and less noise as they lessen their carbon footprint.
-To find a geothermal system that meets your needs, contact Jim Lamberti Contracting Services, LLC today or talk to one of our experts at [[phone]].
+To find a geothermal system that meets your needs, contact Jim Lamberti Contracting Services, LLC today or talk to one of our experts at 570-954-5739.